TAX & ESTATE PLANNING

 Source: IRS.gov, as of 9/30/2023, representing 2024 limits.

 As the family ages, clients will naturally reach other pivotal stages and start to think about things like paying for college for their kids, while also looking at various levels of care for their aging parents.
-Some clients will opt to make use of annual exclusion gifts below the threshold to incur gift taxes.
-They can even make these gifts in the form of a donation to a 529 education savings plan.
-Individuals are allowed to give away $18,000 per person each year to as many people they wish without tax consequences.
-Married couples can give $36,000.
+Some clients will opt to make use of annual exclusion gifts below the threshold to avoid incurring gift taxes.
+They can even make these gifts in the form of a contribution to a 529 education savings plan.
+In 2024, individuals are allowed to give away $18,000 per person each year (or $19,000 per person in 2025) to as many people they wish without gift tax consequences.
+Married couples can give $36,000 in 2024 or $38,000 in 2025.
 In a large family, these gifts can add up quickly and remove significant assets from the client’s taxable estate.

 Read more on life milestones and transitions